luchocandotti/koder/README.md

 ## License

-Not chosen yet.
-AGPL-3.0 is the likely outcome; until a `LICENSE` file is added, treat this as "all rights reserved, ask first".
+AGPL-3.0.
+See `LICENSE`.

+The Affero variant on purpose: koder runs on a server and is used over the network, which plain GPL does not count as distribution.
+Under AGPL, if you run a modified koder for others, you share the changes — the same deal you got here.

 ## Note for anyone upgrading from the Spanish version

-Three things were renamed and will not migrate themselves: `recop.php` → `collect.php`, `proyecto.txt` → `project.txt`, and the trash folder `.koder-papelera` → `.koder-trash`.
-Rescue anything you still want from the old trash before deleting the leftovers by hand.
+Two things were renamed and will not migrate themselves: `recop.php` → `collect.php` and the trash folder `.koder-papelera` → `.koder-trash`.
+The collected txt moved too: it used to be `proyecto.txt` inside the project, and now lands in `KODER_DATA/collected/`.
+Delete the old ones by hand — they are the exposed copies — and rescue anything you still want from the old trash first.
 Paths that used to be hardcoded in `api.php` and `auth.php` now come from `config.php`, including the site origin the preview fetches from.